-Keep These Goals in Mind to Build a Better Financial Future
+Tip #1: Keep These Goals in Mind to Build a Better Financial Future

 Your goal should not just be to pay the bills each month (though this is a worthy goal).
 To ensure you are in a better financial situation in the future, there are several other areas you should keep in mind when filling out a budget sheet.

-For Most People, You Don’t Need that Second Job
+Tip #2: For Most People, You Don’t Need that Second Job

 Wouldn’t you rather curb your spending a bit each month then spend 20+ hours more away from your family and home working at a job you might not like?
 Maybe you have a specific financial goal you are trying to reach (paying for a wedding, paying for college, extra bills, medical bills, etc.) and so picking up a second job for a certain amount of time might be a great idea.

-Choose an Intensity Level
+Tip #3: Choose an Intensity Level

 While Paul and I were paying down our non-mortgage debt in 2009-2010, our budget was a bit intense.
 We did not allocate anything for entertainment though we definitely kept ourselves entertained.
 We went on spending hiatuses, we grocery shopped every other week (still do) and cooked nearly every meal at home on a $250 monthly food budget (at one point we had it down to $160 with the grocery game).

 Now that we have reached non-mortgage debt freedom, our budget has eased.
 We both have fun money to spend on whatever we wish each month, we allocate money towards a travel savings account, and we have upped our grocery budget (which has delighted both of us because we enjoy experimenting in the kitchen).

 I would also caution against a high intensity level for too long of a period; when there is no room in your budget to cut loose, you tend to snap back to the other extreme and binge spend after a period of time.
 Moderation works in finances as well!

 I know this sounds like it is the same thing, but the difference is there.
 When you do the latter, you may have no money left for the savings category and will be quick to give up.
 When you do the former, then you must get creative with the money that is leftover after allocating to your financial goals.

 Tip #5: Allow for an “Other” Category

 Having an “other” category may save you each month from repeatedly taking out of your entertainment, saving, or other category when extra costs creep up (as they typically do).
 At the end of the month if there is still money left in the “other” category money, you can choose to pad your account/jar/envelopes with the extra for the next month, or you can spend it as you wish.

-Treat Your Savings Account as a Bill Collector to be Paid
+Tip #6: Treat Your Savings Account as a Bill Collector to be Paid

 If your head is barely above water, you still need to figure something out so that next year the water level only comes up to your neck.
 Who knows, two years down the road you might be wading in the kiddie pool!

-Equate Money to Something Other Than Legal Tender
+Tip #7: Equate Money to Something Other Than Legal Tender

 My money is much more than legal tender used to purchase the things and experiences I want.
 My money actually symbolizes independence.
-And once I gave money such value in my teenage years it really became much harder to part with it.
+And once I gave money such value in my teenage years, it really became much harder to part with it.
 I would caution against going overboard with this, but if you treat your money without respect, then equating money to something important to you will help you to hold onto more of it.

-Tweak as Needed
+Tip #8: Tweak as Needed

 Budgets need to be changed as your needs, wants, goals, and income changes.
 What may work for you right now will likely need to be adjusted next year and don’t be afraid to pick one month out of each year to tweak your budget.
 The better a budget reflects your actual lifestyle, the more likely you are to stick to it.

 If anyone would like a copy of the excel sheet that I gave to this person, please send me an email to email@example.com.
 It is very simple to use (did I mention it is fun as well?), and has built-in calculations.